probinso/IR-cluster-rank-demo/README.md

 ### Description

-I hope to show that there is value in the seperation of `relevance`, `clustering`, and `ranking` in information retrieval systems.
-I expect that injecting clustering algorithms into the listing and user selection process will increase results diversity in a benificial way.
+I hope to show that there is value in the separation of `relevance`, `clustering`, and `ranking` in information retrieval systems.
+I expect that injecting clustering algorithms into the listing and user selection process will increase results diversity in a beneficial way.

 `clurk` hopes to provide a web interface for displaying results, and a simple system to author your own `Observers` that provide `relevance`, `clustering`, and `ranking` models.
 As a user of `clurk`, you will be responsible for converting your document set into a csv of features.